paulirom/CodeClub/content/post/exp_livecell_html.md

----
-title: Data Visualization
-subtitle: Create Plots including Results from Statistical Tests
-author: Ramona Jühlen
-date: 2023-03-22
-tags: ["here", "ggplot2", "ggstatsplot"]
----

-In this post I introduce the R package “here” which enables you to get rid of the common approach setwd().
-“Here” uses the top-level directory for the file you are working on and does not depend on your file organization.
-Moreover, I will show you some tricks on plotting your data with ggplot, especially laying out plots in different grids and using the colorblind-friendly palette viridis.
+In this post I introduce the R package *here* which enables you to get rid of the common approach *setwd()*. *here* uses the top-level directory for the file you are working on, and does not depend on your file organization.
+Moreover, I will show you some tricks on plotting your data with *ggplot*, especially laying out plots in different grids using the colorblind-friendly palette *viridis*.

+**Enjoy!**

     library(knitr)
     knitr::opts_chunk$set(
-        echo = TRUE,
         message = FALSE,
         warning = FALSE
     )